Toy Safety Regulations in Singapore

 What’s the importance of having a toy safety regulation?

 By law, toys for children are required to be safe.
+Toy manufacturers are required to ensure their products meet these stringent safety standards before they reach the market.

 Thus, each toy needs to undergo a strict inspection process that scrutinizes its: